rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.1 =
+= 4.1.1 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Removed encoding service and bug fixes.
+Add backward compatibility.

 == Sponsors ==